Aperence/SDL_game/README.md

 This game is inspired by some [videos](https://youtube.com/playlist?list=PLhfAbcv9cehhkG7ZQK0nfIGJC_C-wSLrx) of the [Let's make games](https://www.youtube.com/c/CarlBirch) youtuber.
 Visit his youtube channel and don't forget to give him some views as a thanks

 To open this directory, just download Visual Studio and open this repository with it

+Don't forget to add SDL2 and SDL2_image libraries to your path